hibbitts-design/docsify-this/README.md

 * Quickly turn publicly available Markdown files (incl.
 Open Educational Resources) into Web pages
 * Share GitHub hosted Markdown files as Web pages, with an optional 'Edit this Page' link
 * Reuse Markdown software documentation in other contexts
-* Embed constraint-free Markdown/HTML content into an LMS
+* Seamlessly embed constraint-free Markdown/HTML content into an LMS

 ---